gitrust/hugo-hotnews/Readme.md

 # Installation

 The easiest way to do the installation is using git.
-Simply go to your `themes` folder and clone this repository.
+Simply go to the `themes` folder of your hugo site and clone this repository.

 ```
 cd themes